 - awarding a compensatory allowance

 The judge can make the decision right away or take some time to think about it (maximum of six months).
-The decision is called a judgment.
+The decision is in what is called a judgment.

 If a Spouse is Not Satisfied With the Divorce Judgment